Many or all companies we feature compensate us. Compensation and editorial

 What is the fastest way to get out of debt?

 To accelerate repayment, consider increasing your income through side gigs, selling unused items, or cutting nonessential expenses.
-Refinancing or consolidating debt into a lower-interest loan may also help if it reduces your monthly interest payments.
+Refinancing or consolidating into a lower-interest loan may also help if it reduces your monthly interest payments.

 Can you pay off $10,000 of debt in a year?